Hanna Cooper and her husband, Tom Moberg, of St. Paul, MN, with their kids, Emilia and William.

 5. Offer to do something tangible and useful.
 Be specific: “I can drop off some soup on Thursday.
 How would that be?”
 While it may feel presumptive to make suggestions, offering something concrete, such as cleaning, cooking, or errands, simplifies things during a very overwhelming time.
 Your offer might also identify a need they didn’t even know they had.

 6. Keep the invitations coming.
 People with cancer still like to go to coffee.
 And to the movies.
 And out to eat.
 Be flexible and understanding if they decline, ask for a rain check, decide to leave the event early, or change their mind at the last minute.
 They’ll still likely appreciate being remembered, even if they aren’t ready for group activities yet.
 Know that if they don’t respond to your offers immediately, they’ll get back to you when they can/are ready.

 While you can’t take away their pain or fix their loss, your care lets them know they aren’t alone.
 By showing up with care and concern, taking care of your own emotional needs, and providing concrete support for the grieving person, you’ll be providing both tangible care and meaningful comfort that will help them get through the hard times that are an inevitable part of being a human being.

 Hanna Cooper, of St. Paul, MN, is a wife, mom of two, friend, neighbor, and leadership and executive coach.
-She is in the process of turning her CaringBridge Journal entries into a book.
+During her health journey, Hanna used CaringBridge to process her diagnosis and the Ways to Help section of her site to activate a GoFundMe campaign for financial support and the Planner to coordinate her Care Team of friends.
+Hanna is in the process of turning her CaringBridge Journal entries into a book.